-Blame it on missing your touch-up appointment with your colorist or poor weather that encourages hat hair, but you might glance in the mirror and see a lackluster style.
+Blame it on missing your touch-up appointment with your colorist or poor weather that encourages hat hair, but you might glance in the mirror and see hair that you wish was shinier.
 Kaleigh McMordie, MCN, RDN, LD, explains dull-looking hair that lacks vibrancy could be an indication you need more healthy fats to add shine and body.
-"Omega-3 fatty acids and monounsaturated fats are important for overall health, but dull hair could be a sign you aren't getting enough.
-Load up on salmon, avocado, flaxseeds, chia seeds, and nuts," she suggests.
-Find out 13 secrets for shinier hair.
+“Omega-3 fatty acids and monounsaturated fats are important for overall health, but dull hair could be a sign you aren’t getting enough.
+Load up on salmon, avocado, flaxseeds, chia seeds, and nuts,” she suggests.

 Your hair is brittle